Control

 "Thanks, sweetie."

 I hadn't seen Mom or Dad in a couple days.
-Mom stopped knocking when she delivered my food if she heard me moving around.
-I'd hear her outside the door, along with the clinking of dishes, but by the time I reached the door she'd be gone.
-I voraciously consume the food—mostly rice, pasta, sandwiches, anything she could make in bulk.
-In spite of most meals leaving me hungry, I put on weight like crazy, primarily in my hips and chest.
+Mom stopped knocking when she delivered my food.
+I'd hear her outside in the hallway with the clinking of dishes.
+By the time I answer the door she'd be gone.
+I wolfed the food—mostly rice, pasta, sandwiches, anything she could make in bulk.
+Most meals left me hungry.
+Nonetheless, I packed on the pounds, especially in my hips and chest.
 By Thursday, my ass had grown too wide for my desk chair.
-My boobs hung ponderously down my lower rib cage.
+My boobs hung ponderously to my lower rib cage.

 "How you doin' in there?"